Visiting Costa Rica with kids is a perfect choice for a family holiday.

 Research your activities before you go.
 Choose activities with reputable, certified companies with good reviews from other families.
 (Families have a different concept of risk to younger travellers)!

-Activities such as white water rafting have lower age limits so check restrictions before you choosing which activities to do.
+If you are visiting Costa Rica with younger kids or with a baby, many activities (such as white water rafting and ziplining) have lower age limits so check restrictions before choosing which activities to do.

 Our youngest child was six when we visited Costa Rica.
 He did zip-lining with a guide but was too young for the tarzan swing and rafting.